skarva/lockbox/README.md

 Keep your notes and website logins secure in an easy to manage collection.
 It is ready to go when you're logged in, and securely encrypted when you're not.

 ### Features
-- Fast search
+* Fast search
-- Sort by name or date added
+* Sort by name or date added
-- Access to logins saved in Epiphany
+* Access to logins saved in Epiphany

 ## Developing and Building

 You'll need the following dependencies:
 * meson
+* libgtk3-dev
 * libgranite-dev
 * libsecret-1-dev
-* libvala-0.34-dev (or higher)
 * valac

 Run `meson build` to configure the build environment.
 Change to the build directory and run `ninja` to build